stephanie-K/going-green/README.md

 - work on the email results section
 - work on the 'Grow your own' section
 - improve error handling if needed (following usability testing)
-- changes to make this a PWA
 - add more languages
-- look at detecting the location on mobile instead of the user having to select it
-- use the location to provide more accurate data for water and solar section (expand to EU, not just UK)

 ---